 Regardless of your position in the organization, you will find patterns that are relevant and helpful for you.

-- a brief introduction of some basic concepts behind S3
+- a brief overview of some basic concepts behind S3

 - a description of all the patterns in S3

-- an appendix with a changelog, acknowledgements, info about authors and license, a glossary and an index
+- an appendix with a changelog, acknowledgments, info about authors and license, a glossary and an index

 Influences and History